toomuchdesign/re-reselect/README.md

 ## Why? + example
 I found my self wrapping a library of data elaboration (quite heavy stuff) with reselect selectors (`getPieceOfData` in the example).

-On each store update, I had to call the selector again again in order to retrieve all the pieces of data needed by my UI.
+On each store update, I had to repeatedly call the selector in order to retrieve all the pieces of data needed by my UI.
 Like this:

 ```js
 getPieceOfData(state, itemId, 'dataA', otherArg);